 Some of the athlete may try to return to their sport as quickly as possible because they want to play their sports as quick as possible this is bad, if they have not return to full fitness and they are trying to participate in the sport there is a big potential of making his injury worse that he suffering.

-Mid stage: rehabilitation involves progressively loading the muscles/tendons/bones or ligaments to develop tensile strength producing a healed tissue that will be able to withstand the stresses and strains of everyday life and exercise.
+This level rehabilitation involves progressively loading the muscles/tendons/bones or ligaments to develop tensile strength.
+This produces a healed tissue that will be able to withstand the stresses and strains of everyday life and exercise.

-Late: -the final stage (late) of rehabilitation is where the tissue adapts and is stressed using functional exercises and drills to ensure the body is ready to return to play.
+Aka the final stage (late) of rehabilitation.
+This is where the tissue adapts and encounters more stress, as functional exercises and drills ensure the body is ready to return to play.

-Rehabilitation exercises should begin as soon as possible (after the initial inflammatory phase – 72 hours) and should ‘usually’ be done been pain free with a few rare exceptions.
+Rehabilitation exercises should begin as soon as possible (after the initial inflammatory phase – 72 hours).
+Moreover, one is wise to undertake them pain free; however, there might be a few rare exceptions.
 Be careful with the phrase “no pain, no gain” as in most cases this is not the case.
-Pain is the body’s response telling you to stop or slow down and if ignored, healing will be impaired.
+Pain is the body’s response telling you to stop or slow down.
+If you ignore it, it will impair the healing process.

 There are a few exceptions to this, such as the tendinopathy protocols used to rehabilitate Achilles and patella tendon injuries.
-A medical professional’s advice should be sought before embarking on such a regime as more harm can be done than good if carried out incorrectly.
+Seek a medical professional’s advice before embarking on such a regime.
+Ultimately, more harm may result if you carry it out incorrectly.
 It is also important that the athlete understands the reasons for following a particular treatment regime or exercise program.
 For a rehab program to be successful the following tips are important:

 • Begin as soon as possible, once the initial inflammation phase has passed (usually 72 hours post injury).